Puxin (NYSE:NEW) Updates Q2 2021 Earnings Guidance

 Puxin (NYSE:NEW) updated its second quarter 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $100.92 million-$105.51 million.

-Puxin (NYSE:NEW) last posted its earnings results on Tuesday, March 16th.
-The company reported ($0.12) EPS for the quarter.
-Puxin had a negative return on equity of 6.39% and a net margin of 1.61%.
+Puxin (NYSE:NEW) last released its quarterly earnings data on Tuesday, March 16th.
+The company reported ($0.12) earnings per share for the quarter.
+Puxin had a negative return on equity of 6.26% and a net margin of 1.61%.
 The firm had revenue of $110.09 million for the quarter.

 Puxin Limited, together with its subsidiaries, provides K-12 and study-abroad tutoring services in the People's Republic of China.
 Its K-12 tutoring services offer result-oriented educational services in various forms, such as classroom-based after-school tutoring, full-time tutoring for preparation of university entrance exams, and art college admission exams, as well as online courses in a large-class setting to help students enhance their academic results through group class and personalized tutoring courses; full-time tutoring services to high school students preparing for university entrance exams and art college admission exams; after-school tutoring services in group class settings and through personalized sessions; personalized K-12 tutoring courses to adapt to each student's learning pace, pattern, and approach; and extracurricular courses, such as painting, calligraphy, and science.